The real reason why it’s tough being a project manager

 A developer shouldn't trouble themselves by getting to know every other developer's core competencies.
 But a project manager should so they can immediately hook up the person who needs help with the one who can provide that help (or at least know how to find that person).
 Gathering knowledge takes time, but the more things you know, the more stuff people will tell you.

 In addition to networking and keeping an open ear, you should systematically centralize information.
-This includes keeping the contact list, updating the internal wiki, and managing the project management software.
+This includes keeping the contact list, updating the internal wiki, and managing the collaborative project management software.

 Role #6: Productivity aficionado